Fedora

 Replace

-This should run without problem and the proxy environment variables should be correctly set now and after reboots.
+This should run without problem and the proxy environment variables should be correctly set now and after reboots, together with the env_keep configuration of sudo, so you can emit the -E flag down the line.